Azure/PSRule.Rules.Azure/docs/rules/en/module.md

 [Azure.DataFactory.Version](Azure.DataFactory.Version.md) | Consider migrating to DataFactory v2. | Awareness
 [Azure.MySQL.FirewallRuleCount](Azure.MySQL.FirewallRuleCount.md) | Determine if there is an excessive number of firewall rules. | Awareness
-[Azure.NSG.Associated](Azure.NSG.Associated.md) | Network Security Groups (NSGs) should be associated. | Awareness [Azure.PostgreSQL.FirewallRuleCount](Azure.PostgreSQL.FirewallRuleCount.md) | Determine if there is an excessive number of firewall rules. | Awareness
+[Azure.NSG.Associated](Azure.NSG.Associated.md) | Network Security Groups (NSGs) should be associated. | Awareness [Azure.Policy.Descriptors](Azure.Policy.Descriptors.md) | Policy and initiative definitions should use a display name and description. | Awareness
+[Azure.PostgreSQL.FirewallRuleCount](Azure.PostgreSQL.FirewallRuleCount.md) | Determine if there is an excessive number of firewall rules. | Awareness
 [Azure.PublicIP.IsAttached](Azure.PublicIP.IsAttached.md) | Public IP address should be attached. | Awareness [Azure.Resource.AllowedRegions](Azure.Resource.AllowedRegions.md) | Resources should be deployed to allowed regions. | Awareness